-Research suggests that this chemical compound in its raw form is considered a plant-based superfood and has potential anti-inflammatory, analgesic, and antiemetic properties (6)!
+Research suggests that this chemical compound in its raw form is considered a plant-based superfood and has potential anti-inflammatory, analgesic, and antiemetic properties (6).

+Yes, cannabis juice alone is delicious, but it requires a LOT of leaves.
 Depending on how many fresh leaves you have access to, you can decide whether or not you want to juice just cannabis leaves or additional leaves – like spinach and kale -as well.

-- 1 cup packed cannabis leaves
+- 1 cup cannabis fan leaves packed

-- 1 cup packed baby spinach
+- 1 cup baby spinach packed

-- 2 green apples, cored
+- 2 large apples cored

 - 2 stalks celery

-- ½ lemon, peeled and seeded
+- ½ whole lemon peeled and seeded

 - ½ teaspoon lemon zest

-- ½ inch fresh ginger, peeled
+- ½ inch fresh ginger peeled

 - Slowly add the cannabis leaves, spinach, apples, celery, lemon, lemon zest, and ginger to a juicer.

-You can use cannabis leaves, spinach, and/or kale interchangeably here, or use other dark green leafy vegetables, depending on what you have on hand or in season.
+- You can use cannabis leaves, spinach, and/or kale interchangeably here, or use other dark green leafy vegetables, depending on what you have on hand or in season.